twyunting/R_package-hw04ptwyunting/README.md

 #> [1] 2.754762
 ```

-#### numSeqPlot
+#### numSeqPlot()

-This function is used to make a line graphic.
-The x-aris of graphic is -
+This function `numSeqPlot()` shows a line graph that plots the relation
-All the inputs are totally from `myseq_n`.
-The first three columns are
+between first three columns and fourth column.
+\- The prerequisite is this data frame must have four columns.
-the values of the three numeric to be input, and the fourth column is
+\- The first three columns are the values of the three numeric to be
-the positive integer **n** for the sequence to be generated.
+input, and the fourth column is the positive integer **n** for the
+sequence to be generated.
+\- `numSeqPlot()` should return a line plot of the output values for the
+different values of **n**.
+This graph shows the output of x-axis is
+called **n** with input of fourth column, the output of y-axis is called
+**output** with the first three terms in the sequence.
+\- This is a basic example which shows you how to use `numSeqPlot()`
+function: